Keys to Infant Caregiving

 What is Keys to Infant Caregiving?

-- Research based program that provides important information on newborn and infant behavior
+- A research based educational program for professionals that provides essential information on newborn and infant behavior

 - Includes information on infant cues, infant states, state modulation and the importance of the feeding interaction

 How does Keys to Infant Caregiving benefit the parent-child relationship?

 - Increases both provider and caregiver’s knowledge of the infant’s amazing abilities